AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Experian Website and Mobile App

 Experian’s website is very easy to use.
 The site took me through forms, with one question on each page, and made it simple to get quotes from multiple websites.
 There is also a mobile app, available on iOS and Android devices, that mimicked the online experience.
-No wonder the iOS app has 4.8 out of five stars, while the Android app is at 4.7.
+The iOS app has 4.8 out of five stars, while the Android app is at 4.7.

 Experian App